 - SIMATIC NET PC Software v15, no fix is currently planned

-- SIMATIC NET PC Software v16, currently no fix is planned
+- SIMATIC NET PC Software v16, update to v16 Update 6 or later

 - SIMATIC NET PC Software v17, update to v17 SP1 or later